SorenKarst/longread_umi/README.md

 ## Quick start

 ### Test data
-1. Test the initialization command
+1. Test the initialization command in terminal
   `longread_umi -h` or `/path/to/longread_umi.sh -h`
-2. Test the nanopore_pipeline in terminal:
+2. Test the nanopore_pipeline in terminal
   `longread_umi nanopore_pipeline -h` or `/path/to/longread_umi.sh nanopore_pipeline -h`
 3. Test longread_umi nanopore_pipeline and qc_pipeline on test data:
    Go to /path/to/longread-UMI-pipeline/test_data and open a terminal in the directory.